 Registered Staff Hours

 Short-term Care Quality

-Adding to an already impressive profile, this facility also received virtually flawless health inspections in recent years.
-As a result, we awarded it an A+ inspection grade.
-We weigh several aspects of a nursing home's inspection report in determining these inspection ratings.
-One critical factor is deficiencies.
-It should be noted that the severity of these deficiencies is arguably more meaningful than the quantity of deficiencies, as some of these end up being quite insignificant.
-We weren't able to find deficiency data for this nursing home.
+The next category we looked at was inspections, where this facility also received an A+ grade.
+This is simply as good as it gets in this critical category.
+We weigh several aspects of a nursing home's inspection report in computing these inspection grades.
+One key factor is health deficiencies.
+You should keep in mind that the severity of the deficiencies is arguably more meaningful than the quantity of deficiencies, as some deficiencies end up being quite insignificant.
+We were not able to find deficiency data for this nursing home.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality